cloudsavant/trellonotify/README.md

 2.1 For simplicity, we add project/editor role to this account.
 Later we can narrow it.
 2.2 Create new key in JSON format
 3. Set an environment variable named GOOGLE_APPLICATION_CREDENTIALS pointing to the path of the downloaded JSON key.
+4. remember the email from service account: SERVICE_ACCOUNT_EMAIL
+5. run `gcloud projects add-iam-policy-binding trellonotify-401705 --member=serviceAccount:<SERVICE_ACCOUNT_EMAIL>  --role=roles/cloudfunctions.admin`
-4. Initialize your Terraform project using terraform init.
+6. Initialize your Terraform project using terraform init.

 # Application setup